Kr0ff/WinMalDev/README.md

 # WinMalDev
 Various methods of executing shellcode

 All shellcodes in the example code are messagebox with the exception of the one used in the FunctionCast and ReflectiveLoader sample.
-This one spawns a `calc.exe` process.
+These spawn a `calc.exe` process.

 Thanks to -
 * @0xBoku